wray27/Cloud-Computing/README.md

 |-T|--time  |Time limit given to find a golden nonce before all Virtual machines are terminated.
 Default value is 300 seconds.|int|No|
 |-P|--performance  |Runs a performance test|boolean|No|

 *  An example of how the code is ran in the terminal is shown below.
-The example will set the difficulty level to 24 and the time limit to 200 and splut the work over 4 virtual machines
+The example will set the difficulty level to 24 and the time limit to 200 and split the work over 4 virtual machines

 ```